marigold-dev/training-dapp-1/README.md

 To verify that on the page, we can display the list of poke guyz directly on the page

-Replace again the html contracts line by this one
+Replace again the html contracts line `{contracts ...}` by this one

 ```html
 <table><thead><tr><th>address</th><th>people</th><th>action</th></tr></thead><tbody>